adnasa/montic/README.md

 Montic is a simple drupal theme that is LESS only.

-Things that don't exit in the realm of Montic page.tpl.php
+Things that don't exist in the realm of Montic page.tpl.php
 ----------------------------------------------------------------

-*  Sidebars
+*  Side bars
 *  Site name and slogan
 *  Primary nor Secondary menu